Search the site:

 Hence, the most important question that you need to have an answer to is “Why should the consumers buy from me instead of my competitors?”

 To answer that, you need to have your own unique selling proposition (USP) – a uniquely positive and extremely useful trait that your competitors can’t or don’t offer.
-That should be your “edge” and the sole reason why the customers will come knocking on your door.

 However, finding your competitive edge is not easy.
 And when you find it, it’s really difficult to keep it hidden from your competitors because they will want to emulate and improve it.
-To select and protect your USP, you need to follow 3 major principles:

 3 Major Principles to Find and Keep Your USP

-• Understand What Your Customers Appreciate – Brainstorm what your customers love about your products or services.
+• Understand What Your Customers Appreciate.
+Brainstorm what your customers love about your products or services.
 Then do the same for your competitors.
 Look at every trait that makes people decide which company they’ll choose.
 Talk to your sales team and to your customer service team, and most importantly, talk to your customers so you can figure it out.

-• Rank Every Competitor – After you learn about what your customers appreciate and value, rank yourself and your competitors according to that.
+• Rank Every Competitor.
+After you learn about what your customers appreciate and value, rank yourself and your competitors according to that.
 Base your ranking on data and statistics, don’t assume anything.
 Think about the customers’ POV and how they perceive every product in the segment.

-• Defend Your USP – As a business owner, you should always be prepared for competitive attacks.
+• Defend Your USP.
+As a business owner, you should always be prepared for competitive attacks.
 Your competitors will try to neutralize, diminish and emulate what you offer with your USP.
 Invest in PR, patents and legislative help to defend your USP once you start to use it on your customers and establish it.

 Think about it, what is it about your product/service that helps you stand out in the marketplace?
 Are you more affordable than your competition?
 Are you more inclined towards custom packaging and bargaining?
 Or do you offer much higher quality than the rest out there?